PressReader/ES6FeatureOverview/classes/classes.md

 }
 ```

-> Class declarations and class expressions are executed in `strict mode`.
+> Class declarations and class expressions are executed in `strict mode`

-> Unlike function declarations, class declaration are not hoisted.
+> Unlike function declarations, class declaration are not hoisted

 ##### [`-> sub classing`](subclass.md)